aronwc/mlsm/papers/sadilek12modeling/rwang33.md

 4. People really have physical encounters within the threshold of 100m.

 ##Synthesis
+1. If this paper has focusec on prediction, why the whole paper almost talked about analysis.
+2. Most of the reaults are analysis.
+The results tell us that if someone have more sick friends or stay in the 'sick' area too long will be easily to get sick.
+Isn't it an conmmon sense?
+3. In my opnion, the prediction should be like true or false.
+The probability like 60% is not convincing.
+4. I still confused about what dose the model use of.
+To warn people some of their friends may get ill, or to warn people not to go in some unhealthy area?
+5. As previous work, the genelization is still not captured.
+Since the method is well-performed in NYC, using another dataset can it work efficiently as well?
+6. I think it is also a post-hoc as using Twitter to predict election.

 #Related Papers
 [Predicting Disease Transmission from Geo-Tagged Micro-Blog Data](http://www.aaai.org/ocs/index.php/AAAI/AAAI12/paper/viewFile/4844/5130)